clojure-emacs/clojure-mode/README.md

              '("marmalade" . "http://marmalade-repo.org/packages/"))
 (package-initialize)
 ```

-The version of `clojure-mode` on MELPA is a development snapshot that
-might contain more bugs that usual or experimental work and features
-in progress.
-Use it at your own risk!

 If you're feeling adventurous and you'd like to use MELPA add this bit
 of code instead: